Glorieta de Bilbao: Location

 The roundabout is famous for being a cross of famous streets: Calle de Fuencarral (one of the most famous shopping streets in Madrid), Carranza, Luchana and Sagasta.
 Glorieta de Bilbao is also between two of the most historical districts of Madrid: Centro (1) and Chamberí (7).
-History of the Glorieta is totally linked with the construction of Chamberí district in the 19th century, when it was one of the most important meeting points for the madrileños.
+The history of Glorieta is fully connected with the building of Chamberí area during the 19th century, being at that time one of the most crucial places where madrileños met.